 2. Don’t’ think a destination wedding is cheaper

-Don't assume that destination wedding is a cheaper way to celebrate your wedding.
+Don't assume that a destination wedding is a cheaper way to celebrate your wedding.
 It will depend on your preferences and the budget number of guests you have invited to the wedding.
 You just need to be honest and realistic with your expectations.

 3. Don’t underestimate the climate